ArrowM/Queue-Bot/README.md

 	8c.
 To stop the bot, enter `forever stop bot.js`

 ## How to use
-**Access**
+### Access
-All commands are restricted to owners or users with `mod` or `mods` in their server roles
+All commands are restricted to owners or users with `mod` or `mods` in their server roles.

-**Commands**
+### Commands
 `!q`
-Create or delete queues using `!q {channel name}`
+Create or delete queues using `!q {channel name}`.
+Show current queues using `!q`.

 `!d`
-Display queues in chat using `!d {channel name}`.
+Display a queue in chat using `!d {channel name}`.
 Display messages stay updated.

 `!s`
 Add the bot to a voice channel using `!s {channel name}`.
-The bot can be pulled into a non-queue channel and it will automatically swap with the next person in the channel queue.
-Right-click bot and disconnect from the voice channel when done.
+The bot can be pulled into a non-queue channel to automatically swap with person at the front of the queue.
+Right-click the bot to disconnect it from the voice channel when done.